Chapter 1 - Epilogue

 Instinctively Frankie knew she must say no. But in a way, he made sense, she believed what Dr Brady was saying, being a ghost was going to become hell.
 After some time of indecision, she eventually closed her eyes tight and tried to think of George.
 Despite everything, she still wanted to be with him, to find a way to forgive him.
 She dreamed of him and the life they had been aiming to have.

 And as she dreamed, the doctor went to work.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Pime2Write a Review